 We typically recommend you purchase a new forklift battery – even if you’re buying a used forklift.
 A new battery lasts longer and as the heart of the forklift, you’ll want one in good condition.

 Unless you have a charger, that will have to be added into the cost of the electric too.
-Used forklift batteries are fairly common, but used chargers are rare.
-You’ll likely have to buy one new (if you don’t have one already).
+Used forklift batteries are fairly common though chargers may be slightly more difficult to find.

 Specific Used Forklift Prices